-USS TAYLOR is one of the many OLIVER HAZARD PERRY class frigates.
-She is the first ship named in honor to the late Commander Jesse Junior Taylor.
+USS TAYLOR was one of the OLIVER HAZARD PERRY - class frigates and the first ship named in honor of the late Commander Jesse Junior Taylor.

 |General Characteristics:||Keel Laid: May 5, 1983|

 |Decommissioned: May 8, 2015|

 |Propulsion system: two General Electric LM 2500 gas turbines, two 350 Horsepower Electric Drive Auxiliary Propulsion Units|

 |Displacement: 4,100 tons|

 |Speed: 28+ knots|

 |Armament: one Mk 75 76mm/62 caliber rapid firing gun, MK 32 ASW torpedo tubes (two triple mounts), one Phalanx CIWS|